RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_file_based_translation_memory.md

 ```
 ***

-When creating the new TM object you need to provide the following parameters:
+When you create the translation memory object, provide these parameters:

 1. The full file name and path.
-2. The TM description string (which can also be empty.)
+2. The TM description string, which can also be empty.
 3. The source and target language.
-The language is specified through the [CultureInfo](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo?redirectedfrom=MSDN&view=net-5.0), which is created by the [GetCultureInfo](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.getcultureinfo?redirectedfrom=MSDN&view=net-5.0#overloads) method.
-This method takes the language locale as string parameter.
-To create a TM with the language direction **English (US) -> German**, provide **en-US** and **de-DE** as parameters.
-Note that providing an invalid locale string (e.g. *en-DE*) will throw an exception.
+Use [CultureInfo](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo?redirectedfrom=MSDN&view=net-5.0), which you create with [GetCultureInfo](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.getcultureinfo?redirectedfrom=MSDN&view=net-5.0#overloads).
+Pass the language locale as a string.
+To create a TM with the language direction **English (US) -> German**, use **en-US** and **de-DE**.
+An invalid locale string, such as *en-DE*, throws an exception.
-4. Moreover, you need to specify the fuzzy indexes that should be created for the TM.
-Here you specify whether a fuzzy index should be created and maintained for the source and/or target segments.
-The fuzzy index is required for performing concordance searches, which allow translators to select one or several words in a source or target segment and search for all occurrences in the TM.
-By creating a fuzzy index for both the source and the target, you enable the TM for concordance searches in both languages.
-The concordance search can be word- or character-based.
-A character-based concordance search will potentially yield more results as this kind of search is more tolerant.
-For example, with a character-based concordance search the user might enter *revolution* and get a result such as revolving, as this result matches some of the search characters.
-In this case, a word-based concordance search would not present revolving as a result, as this word differs to much from the search expression.
-However, you need to consider that character-based concordance searches are significantly slower than word-based searches, especially in large TMs.
-Character-based indexing is therefore only recommended for small TMs, which contain up to a few thousand segments.
-Also note that users will generally want to do concordance searches both in the source and target language.
-For our simple example we assume that we enable word- and character-based indexing for both the source and the target segments.
-As parameter we provide a separate helper function, which contains all available **FuzzyIndexes** enumerator values, i.e:
+4. The fuzzy indexes to create for the TM.
+Specify whether to create and maintain a fuzzy index for the source segment, the target segment, or both.
+The fuzzy index is required for concordance searches, which let translators select words in a source or target segment and search for matching occurrences in the TM.
+A character-based concordance search can return more results because it is more tolerant.
+For example, a search for *revolution* might return *revolving*.
+A word-based search would not return that result because the words differ too much.
+Character-based searches are significantly slower than word-based searches, especially in large TMs, so use them only for small TMs with a few thousand segments.
+In most cases, users search both source and target languages.
+In this example, enable word- and character-based indexing for both segments.
+Use a helper function that returns all available **FuzzyIndexes** values, as shown below:

 # [C#](#tab/tabid-3)
 ```cs